openlibhums/janeway/docs/md/a11y/a11y_conformance.md

 # Janeway Accessibility Conformance

 Janeway is moving towards compliance with WCAG 2.2 AA.
-This process has started with the Front of House.
+This process has started with the Front of House (OLH, Material and Clean themes and the introduction of a new accessibility mode).
 Next will come the back office, and then the plugins.
 Version tested is given as the git commit reference on the master branch.

 ## Results Key